The 9 Essential Amino Acids Vegans Need In Their Diet

 Improve Magnesium Absorption:

 1. High calcium intake may decrease magnesium absorption.
-Ideally, avoid taking calcium-rich foods or supplement 2 hrs before and after Magnesium-rich food or supplement.
+Ideally, avoid taking calcium-rich foods or supplements 2 hrs before and after Magnesium-rich food or supplements.

-2. Cut down on or if possible avoid consumption of Sodas, Alcohol, Tea and Coffee
+2. Cut down on or if possible avoid the consumption of Sodas, Alcohol, Tea, and Coffee

 3. Treat Vitamin D deficiency